Recruiting will be allowed virtually and in person starting in Spring 2022, in compliance with our campus visitor policy.

 Host an information session where you share information with students about your workplace and career opportunities.
 These sessions usually last an hour and include time to answer questions and talk informally with students.

 Knock out your interviews with Loyola students in just one or two days.
 We’ll organize an interview schedule on our campus for your selected candidates.
 This option also allows students to interview in between classes and not worry about transportation to your office.
 We take care of all the details; you just show up.
+Plus, we have a new office that includes two interview rooms that can be reserved by our employer partners!
+Email us to get the conversation started.

 Loyola University New Orleans coordinates several career fairs every academic year.
 Click here for more information about our typical yearly career fair schedule.
 For specific information and to register for open career fairs, login to your Handshake account.